Doctoral training and HDR

 Website

-• to offer doctoral students a professional training of excellence, with the guarantee of a quality training;
+• offer doctoral students excellent professional training, with the guarantee of quality training;

-• to reinforce the interdisciplinarity and internationalization of doctoral training;
+• strengthen the interdisciplinarity and internationalization of doctoral training;

-• to prepare doctoral students for their professional integration;
+• prepare doctoral students for their professional careers;

-• to promote the doctorate to the socio-economic world and also to the Civil Society.
+• promote the doctorate to the socio-economic world and to civil society.

-The doctoral schools have a common digital tool that dematerializes the management of procedures related to doctoral training (from registration to the defense) and allows doctoral students and doctors to enhance their skills within this network.
-This digital management tool (ADUM: Accès Doctorat Unique et Mutualisé) also allows the CD-UM to organize all the training courses offered to doctoral students each year (follow-up of registrations, withdrawals, cancellations, validation, evaluation, etc.).
+The doctoral schools have equipped themselves with a common digital tool that dematerializes the management of procedures related to doctoral training (from registration to defense) and enables doctoral students and PhD candidates to enhance their skills within the network.
+This digital management tool (ADUM: Accès Doctorat Unique et Mutualisé) also enables the CD-UM to organize all the training courses offered to doctoral students each year (tracking registrations, cancellations, validation, evaluation, etc.).

-Thus, the Doctoral College of the University of Montpellier reinforces, completes, supports and develops the systems set up in the Doctoral Schools to meet the specifications of the missions defined in the decree of May 25, 2016.
+In this way, the Doctoral College of the University of Montpellier reinforces, complements, supports and develops the systems set up in the Doctoral Schools to meet the specifications of the missions defined in the decree of May 25, 2016.

 Contact